Travis Corcoran: Biography

-Corcoran runs Morlock Publishing, a small science fiction press.
-His 2017 hard science fiction novel The Powers of the Earth was awarded the 2018 Prometheus Best Novel Award by the Libertarian Futurist Society, and his 2018 novel Causes of Separation won the 2019 award.

-Corcoran is a smallholder farmer and author of Escape the City, a homesteading manual targeted towards city-dwellers desiring to move to the country.
+Corcoran has blogged and self-published science fiction novels under the name Morlock Publishing.
+His 2017 hard science fiction novel The Powers of the Earth won the 2018 Prometheus Award for "Best Novel", and his 2018 novel Causes of Separation won the 2019 award.
+Corcoran is also the author of Escape the City, a homesteading manual targeted towards city-dwellers desiring to move to the country.